pratiik05/Power-Consumption-Safety-Monitoring-System/README.md

 # Power-Consumption-Safety-Monitoring-System
 Design an loT-based Power Consumption and Safety Monitoring System using Raspberry Pi Pico for real-time tracking of electrical usage.
 Also help detect fire hazards due to short circuits.
 Ensure remote reporting, and quick response to hazards.
+#Scope of the Solution
+Measure electrical power usage using the INA219 sensor and monitor safety parameters such as flame detection and short-circuit indicators.
+Display real-time voltage, current, and power readings on the Serial monitor.
+Trigger buzzer and LED alerts when abnormal conditions or fire hazards are detected.
+Send all sensor data to ThingSpeak for remote visualization and continuous data logging.
+Access the online dashboard remotely for campus-wide electrical safety monitoring and early hazard detection.